yueliu1999/Awesome-Jailbreak-on-LLMs/README.md

 If you find this repository helpful for your research, we would greatly appreciate it if you could cite our papers. :sparkles:

 ```
+@article{zhuzhenhao_GuardReasoner_Omni,
+  title={GuardReasoner-Omni: A Reasoning-based Multi-modal Guardrail for Text, Image, and Video},
+  author={Zhu, Zhenhao and Liu, Yue and Guo, Yanpei and Qu, Wenjie and Chen, Cancan and He, Yufei and Li, Yibo and Chen, Yulin and Wu, Tianyi and Xu, Huiying and others},
+  journal={arXiv preprint arXiv:2602.03328},
+  year={2026}
+}

+@article{liuyue_GuardReasoner_VL,
+  title={GuardReasoner-VL: Safeguarding VLMs via Reinforced Reasoning},
+  author={Liu, Yue and Zhai, Shengfang and Du, Mingzhe and Chen, Yulin and Cao, Tri and Gao, Hongcheng and Wang, Cheng and Li, Xinfeng and Wang, Kun and Fang, Junfeng and Zhang, Jiaheng and Hooi, Bryan},
+  journal={arXiv preprint arXiv:2505.11049},
+  year={2025}
+}

 @article{liuyue_GuardReasoner,
   title={GuardReasoner: Towards Reasoning-based LLM Safeguards},
   author={Liu, Yue and Gao, Hongcheng and Zhai, Shengfang and Jun, Xia and Wu, Tianyi and Xue, Zhiwei and Chen, Yulin and Kawaguchi, Kenji and Zhang, Jiaheng and Hooi, Bryan},